Demand Planning vs. Supply Planning

 Oracle Supply Planning Cloud Shape Demand

-Shape your demand with insight from integrated ERP in Oracle Supply Planning Cloud.
+Shape your demand with insights from integrated ERP in Oracle Supply Planning Cloud.

-Sales and operations planning, or S&OP, integrates your supply chain planning processes to create a unified business plan surrounding supply chain demand.
+Sales and Operations Planning (S&OP) is a process companies use to align their sales, marketing, production, and supply chain departments to balance demand and supply.
 This information is usually pulled from data-heavy fields of your business, such as sales and marketing or manufacturing and distribution.
 Together, this data is used to improve inventory planning (or in other words, demand planning and supply planning).

 Create a unified business plan with sales and operations planning software.